Tylerflick/ImageDiff/README.md

 Disadvantages:
 - Due to the limitation of the CoreImageKernel signature, only generating an output image in the shader is possible.
 Regestering if there was a difference still must done on a pass with the CPU.

+### SoftwareDiffer
+Pure CPU bound linear scan of both images.

+Advantages:
+- Simpilest of all three differs.
+Can track sum of differences since the differ has direct access to each image buffer.

+Disadvantages:
+- Slow, log(N) slow.

 ## Benchmarks
 *Documentation In Progress*